-I started my homeopathic training in 2011 at the School of Homeopathy in Stroud, and qualified at the end of the 4 year course in 2015.
+I started my homeopathic training in 2011 at the School of Homeopathy in Stroud, Gloucestershire, and qualified at the end of the 4 year course in June 2015.
 To be able to practice homeopathy is an absolute joy; it brings me huge pleasure and is also a great privilege.
-I feel so blessed to be a part of the lives of so many families and individuals.
+I feel so fortunate and honoured to be a part of the lives of so many families and individuals.

 I first discovered the miracle of homeopathy in my teens after seeing a homeopath for my recurrent eczema.
-Years later as a new mother, my interest in homeopathy was revived when my first child developed several chronic health complaints.
-He was prescribed endless antibiotics, steroid creams and other medication, but I eventually started realising that he was simply not a healthy child, and that these medicines were not improving his overall health; they were simply suppressing the symptoms, rather than treating the underlying cause(s).
-I began taking him to a lovely homeopath and very gradually his health improved; it was a long journey to restore his health and strengthen his immune system, but I was and remain convinced that without homeopathy he would not be the happy and far healthier teenager that he is today.
-Both he and his younger sister have responded extremely well to homeopathic treatment during times of ill health, and I will always be grateful for how much it has helped them.
+Years later as a new mother, my interest in homeopathy was revived when my first child developed several chronic health complaints (skin conditions, respiratory complaints and so on).
+He was prescribed endless antibiotics, steroid creams and other medication, but I eventually started realising that he was simply not a healthy child, and that these medicines were not improving his overall health; in fact, they were simply suppressing the symptoms, rather than treating the underlying cause(s).
+I began taking him to a lovely local homeopath and very gradually his health improved; it was a long journey to restore his health and strengthen his immune system, but I was and remain convinced that without homeopathy he would not be the happy and far healthier young adult that he is today.
+Both he and his sister have responded extremely well to homeopathic treatment during times of ill health, and I will always be grateful for how much it has helped them.

 I bought more health and homeopathy books over the following years, relishing this new interest.
-Friends caught my enthusiasm and began ringing me for acute remedy advice for them or their children!
+Friends caught my enthusiasm and began ringing me for acute remedy advice for themselves or their children!

-When we decided to move from southwest London to the Cotswolds in 2011, I enrolled onto the School of Homeopathy’s 4 year practitioner course.
+When we decided to move from southwest London to the Cotswolds in 2011, I enrolled onto the School of Homeopathy’s 4 year practitioner course at Hawkwood in Stroud, Gloucestershire.
 It was a powerful and truly amazing experience.
 The most humbling and enjoyable part has been my ability to participate in my patients’ healing journeys; this is rewarding and life-enhancing beyond anything I could previously imagine.